How to Start an Ecommerce Business in 9 Steps (2022)

 Commoditized products are high-demand or essential digital or physical products with a broad existing consumer base.
 In short, they’re things everyone needs.
 Across the board, commoditized products make up the majority of B2C ecommerce sales.
 They’re common, and competition is fierce, so e-tailers frequently adjust prices to stay ahead of industry rivals.

-All kinds of products are commoditized: chargers, saucepans, sneakers, software programs, clothes, kids’ toys — you name it.
+All types of products are commoditized: chargers, saucepans, sneakers, software programs, clothes, kids’ toys — you name it.
 Interestingly, commoditization usually begins with a genuinely innovative product, which becomes popular; other companies start imitating the original product and establish rivalries.
 Footwear company Hush Puppies and technology company Fujitsu are two businesses in the commoditized product market.

 Many successful ecommerce start-ups sell a mixture of niche and commoditized products.
-Their niche products make them stand out, while the handpicked commoditized products add volume to their online stores.
+Their niche products make them stand out, while the handpicked commoditized products add volume to their e-commerce stores.
 Take Berlin Packaging, for instance.
 Its niche service is custom packaging design, and it also sells a range of standard packaging products.

 How to Choose Your Products